digitapex/LinkBookmarkWebApp/README.md

 ./manage.py runserver
 ```

-Now you can go to <http://localhost:8000/> to view the app.
+Now go to <http://localhost:8000/> to view the app.